 Example slides

-A template is not a template if we don't find a way to inspire its users how to use it.
-That's why we have created dozens of examples based on the newly created PowerPoint template file for everyone in the bank to explore and learn from.
-Under each beautifully-designed slide, we also placed instructions on how they can achieve the same removing the need for anyone on the team to be a professional designer to achieve great results.
+A template isn’t truly a template unless it inspires its users to actually use it.
+That’s why we created dozens of example slides based on the newly developed PowerPoint template for everyone in the bank to explore and learn from.
+Under each beautifully-designed slide, we also placed instructions on how they can achieve the same, removing the need for anyone on the team to be a professional designer to achieve great results.

 Step 4